Skip to main content

 Frequently Asked Questions

-Utawarerumono: Mask of Deception is a tactical role playing game with fantasy, drama and warfare themes.
+Utawarerumono: Mask of Deception is a tactical role playing game with fantasy, drama, warfare, anime and others themes.

 Utawarerumono: Mask of Deception is available on Nintendo Switch, PC, PlayStation 5, Phone and others.